 There is additionally the option to stay at the Hawkshead Campus in Hertfordshire and commute into the Camden campus.
-Self catering options start at £119.50 per week (en suite) -based on the Hawkshead campus.
+Self catering options start at £139.50 per week (en suite) - based on the Hawkshead campus.
 There is a free shuttle service to the nearest train station (Potters Bar) and from there it’s a 15 minute journey into Central London.

 All RVC owned accommodation is self-catered and single occupancy and 3 of the 5 halls of residence offer en-suite rooms.

-Fees for full time undergraduate courses start at £12,610 for a BSc Veterinary Nursing, rising to £17,500 for a BSc Biological sciences and £33,000 for a Bachelor in Veterinary Medicine.
+Fees for full time undergraduate courses start at £14,470 for a BSc Veterinary Nursing, rising to £20,090 for BSc Biological Sciences and £36,760 for a Bachelor in Veterinary Medicine.

 REF (Research Excellence Framework) was an independent government review conducted into the quality of research at UK universities and published in December 2014.
 This information highlights subjects of specialism within each university.
 We have listed all subject areas where at least 60% of the research conducted in these specific fields has been graded 3 or 4 stars.
 (4 stars being the highest ranking REF award).
 For more information, please visit the REF Information page.

-RVC runs a selection of Continuing Professional Development 6 week online courses. e-CPD courses at the RVC allow veterinarians and nurses from around the world to participate in interactive, online learning.
-Online CPD courses for vets include-Equine radiology (advanced).
+RVC runs a selection of tutor-moderated, flexible Continuing Professional Development 6 week online courses. e-CPD courses at the RVC allow veterinarians and nurses from around the world to participate in interactive, online learning.
+Online CPD courses for vets include Equine radiology (advanced).
 Online courses for nurses include local anaesthetic techniques.
-The college also offers online masters programmes including MSc Livestock Health & Production.
+The college also offers online masters programmes including MSc Livestock Health & Production, and MSc Veterinary Education.